The following guest post is from Pam of Be Healthy, Be Happy Wellness: Eating for Energy to Beat the Winter Blahs

 Feeling sluggish?
 The long stretch of days between Christmas and Spring Break can be tough.
-The sky is grey, the days are cold.
-How can you get though it without gaining ten pounds and slogging through each day?
+The sky is grey.
+The days are cold.
+How can you get through it without gaining ten pounds and slogging through each day?

 Just getting out of bed can feel like a challenge.

 The food we eat can have a profound effect on how we feel and what our energy level looks like.
 If you are operating on low energy due to the season, the last thing you need is to consume foods that pull you down even more (even though those are probably the foods you’re craving!).